SurPun/AWS-Developer-Associate/Section 16: ECS, ECR & Fargate - Docker in AWS/Notes.md

  - Used to automatically provision and scale the infrastructure for your ECS Tasks
  - Capacity Provider paired with an Auto Scaling Group
  - Add EC2 Instances when you're missing capacity (CPU, RAM...)

+## 172. Amazon ECS - Rolling Updates

+ECS Rolling Updates

+- When updating from v1 to v2, we can control how many tasks can be started and stopped, and in which order